codsen/codsen/packages/csv-split-easy/readme.md

 The requirements mentioned above pretty much rule out the conventional regex-based split algorithms.
 You [can](https://github.com/sindresorhus/split-lines/blob/master/index.js) just split by `/\r?\n/` but later you'll need to clean up possible empty rows.
 You can't `string.split` each row by colon because that colon might be a value, you need to check for wrapping double quotes first!

-So, the best algorithm is single `for`-loop traversal on the input string, detecting and `array.push`ing the values one by one.
+So, the best algorithm is a single `for`-loop traversal on the input string, detecting and `array.push`ing the values one by one.
 It worked very well on [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css) where I remove unused CSS from an HTML template within around 2.5 times more characters "travelled" than there are in the file.
 Traversing as a string also worked well on [html-img-alt](https://github.com/codsen/html-img-alt) which needs only a single traversal through the string to fix all the `img` tag `alt` attributes and clean all the crap in/around them.

 **[⬆ &nbsp;back to top](#)**